stripe/stripe-go/salesforce_devtips.md

 - `SBQQ__PriceEditable__c` must be true on the line to customize the price later on
 - There are triggers which can suck up API calls on records.
 Don't let the record count build up!
+- If you get something like `APEX_ERROR: SBQQ.RestClient.RefreshTokenNilException: Invalid nil argument: OAuth Refresh Token` it indicates that the SF account is not auth'd into CPQ.

 ## Packaging